Skip to main content

 The area of bilingual children in the Folkeskole is regulated by the Folkeskole Act.
 Bilingual children’s Danish language skills are vital for their understanding of the contents of the Folkeskole’s teaching.
 Not all bilingual children have the prerequisites in the Danish language which are necessary for participating in the teaching at the Folkeskole.
 Therefore, these children must receive the necessary support.

 Bilingual pupils in primary and lower secondary schools are offered training in ‘Danish as a second language’ if so decided by the school leader.
-The subject ‘Danish as a second language’ is governed by the Consolidation Act on The Folkeskole’s teaching in Danish as a Second Language.
+The subject ‘Danish as a second language’ is governed by the Ministerial Order on The Folkeskole’s teaching in Danish as a Second Language.

 If the bilingual pupil needs basic instruction in Danish, he or she will be referred to teaching in a reception class, teaching in teams or individual instruction.
 Bilingual pupils who participate in the ordinary teaching, but who are in need of special support, are referred to supplementary teaching in Danish as a second language.
 The number of lessons is determined in accordance with the need of the individual pupil.